An EV Calculator is just below.

 One major use of EV (Exposure Value) is just to measure any change of exposure, where one EV implies a change of one stop of exposure.
 Like when we compensate our picture in the camera.
 If the picture comes out too dark, our manual exposure could correct the next one by directly adjusting one of the three exposure controls (f/stop, shutter speed, or ISO).
 Or if using camera automation, the camera meter is controlling it, but we might apply +1 EV exposure compensation (or +1 EV flash compensation) to make the result goal brighter, as desired.
 This use of 1 EV is just another way to say one stop of exposure change.

 Why not just say "stop"?
 I don't know, I suppose only two characters is easier to mark in the camera controls.
 In film days, both lens aperture and shutter speed dial had mechanical click stops, but ISO was another roll of film.
-But we still had to tell the camera metering system, and that ISO dial had click stops.
+But we still had to tell the camera metering system which ISO, and that ISO dial had click stops.

 But regardless, one stop is an exposure factor of 2 (2x or 1/2).
 One EV is a step of one stops compensation value (could be aperture, shutter speed, or ISO, or some combination).
 This +1 EV means a one stop greater exposure.
 I assume this basic compensation use is already known.
 The rest of the page is about the absolute EV numbers.